ogusarenko/mke-docs/content/docs/configuration/tls-certificates.md

 weight: 10
 ---

-To ensure all communications between clients and MKE are encrypted, MKE services are exposed using HTTPS.
+To ensure all communications between clients and MKE 4k are encrypted, MKE 4k services are exposed using HTTPS.
 By default, this is done using self-signed TLS certificates that are not trusted by client tools such as web browsers.
-Thus, when you try to access MKE, your browser warns that it does not trust MKE or that MKE has an invalid certificate.
+Thus, when you try to access MKE 4k, your browser warns that it does not trust MKE 4k or that MKE 4k has an invalid certificate.

-You can configure MKE to use your own TLS certificates.
-As a result, your browser and other client tools will trust your MKE installation.
+You can configure MKE 4k to use your own TLS certificates.
+As a result, your browser and other client tools will trust your MKE 4k installation.

 Mirantis recommends that you make TLS certificate changes outside of peak business hours.
 Your applications will continue to run normally.
 However, the Ingress Controller will restart, and applications exposed through it may experience a short period of unavailability.

-## Use the MKE web UI to align TLS artifacts
+## Use the MKE 4k web UI to align TLS artifacts

-To configure MKE with the MKE web UI to use your own TLS certificates and keys:
+To configure MKE 4k with the MKE 4k web UI to use your own TLS certificates and keys:

-1. Log in to the MKE web UI as an administrator.
+1. Log in to the MKE 4k web UI as an administrator.

 2. In the left-side navigation panel, navigate to **Admin Settings** > **Certificates**.